-Identity crime occurs when a criminal obtains and uses the victim’s personally identifiable information (PII) without the victim’s permission to disguise his/her identify or assist others to disguise their identity through fraudulent activities.
-Traditionally, PII is includes information such as name, address, date of birth, driver’s license number, and passport number.
-With new-age technology, many biometrics are also used as PII to authenticate one’s identity.
+Identity crime occurs when a criminal obtains and uses the victim’s personally identifiable information without the victim’s permission to disguise their identify or assist others to disguise their identity through fraudulent activities.
+Traditionally, personally identifiable information includes information such as name, address, date of birth, driver’s license number, and passport number.
+With new-age technology, many biometrics are also used as to authenticate one’s identity.
 This would include pupils, face ID, thumbprint, and voice.

 Research reveals that identity crime has been linked to a variety of fraudulent transactions and cybercrimes.
 The Calgary Police Service advise the public to take identity crimes seriously and report fraudulent activity immediately.

 With advancements in technology, many aspects of society have changed.
 In a race to increase convenience to the public, many technologies begin to rely on personally identifiable information for quick access to information and transactions.
 This provides a greater variety of information that may represent one’s identity, which in turn creates more information that people need to safeguard.